A total of

 Shelter and settlements

-In camps, our shelter teams distribute regular cash assistance to camp residents to cover their basic needs and ensure regular maintenance of shelters and communal sites.
-In host communities, our teams provide vulnerable families with rehabilitation and cash-for-rent, as well as renewable energy technologies and energy efficient solutions in shelters and in schools.
-During Covid-19, the team provided hygiene kits, built quarantine facilities and provided cash to support the government in its efforts to limit infections.
+In camps, our shelter teams support the delivery of assistance to camp residents to cover their basic needs and ensure regular maintenance of shelters and communal sites.
+In host communities, our teams provide vulnerable families with shelter rehabilitation and cash-for-rent.

 Youth